rgscherf/testing-best-practices/objectives/4-assert.md

 }
 ```

 This test is clear about what `pourCoffee()` does.
-We can even read the test as a kind of documentation or example of how the method works.
+We can even read the test as a kind of example of how the method works.
 Imagine the same test, but with the Assert clauses replaced with `!= null`.
-Much less clear, right?
+Much less specific, and much less clear.

 Note that this method only tests one aspect of `pourCoffee()`'s behavior.
 For example, what would have happened if `Model_CoffeeMaker` [were instantiated with fewer than 8 ounces of liquid](./6-valid-invalid.md)?
 This test doesn't know or care--checking that behavior [is the responsibility of another test](./9-one-concept.md).